vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

   defined by a path and value.
 When the object's observedGeneration == generation, and the value at the specified path matches the stated value, then this condition is met.
 - An observed matches: a list of matches.
 Each match is a definition of two paths.
 When the values at the two paths are the same, then this condition is met.
-This can be used for resources that do not report observedCondition, but whose status does include relevant fields in the spec.
+This can be used for resources that do not report observedGeneration, but whose status does include relevant fields in the spec.

 ### Example